 The best players to play for both Barcelona and PSG:

-Working in brilliant tandem alongside Lionel Messi and Luis Suarez, the South American superstars fired the Catalans to a historic treble-winning season in 2014/15, Neymar netting 39 goals in all competitions as part of 105 he would score across a four-year spell in Spain.
+Combining to devastating effect with Messi and Luis Suarez, the South American superstars fired the Catalans to a historic treble-winning season in 2014/15, Neymar netting 39 goals in all competitions as part of 105 he would score across a four-year spell in Spain.

-Ronaldinho became a household name after signing for Paris Saint-Germain in the early 2000s, the brilliant Brazilian starring during a two-year spell with the Parisians while forming part of Brazil’s World Cup-winning squad in 2002.
+Ronaldinho became a household name after signing for Paris Saint-Germain in the early 2000s, the brilliant Brazilian starring during a two-year spell with the Parisians and forming part of Brazil’s World Cup-winning squad in 2002.

 Ronaldinho became the driving force behind the Catalan’s rise back to the summit of the European game, arriving at a Barcelona side without a major trophy in four seasons and inspiring the club to back-to-back league titles and the Champions League.